Last Updated on

 A great driver will know where the best toilet stops are.
 Maybe at a McDonalds if travelling back via the highways from Ubud, or a little-known warung with clean and serviceable toilets in the middle of nowhere.
 A great driver will know where the best bathroom breaks are.
 Make sure you ask for a toilet break at least 20 minutes ahead of time, or at the very least your driver knows how to stop and find while travelling through suburban areas with no public amenities.

 11. How much to tip your driver.

-Tipping practices in Bali vary greatly, but here is some simples rules that will help you tip the appropriate amount and reward great service.
+Tipping practices in Bali vary greatly, but here are some simples rules that will help you tip the appropriate amount and reward great service.

 As I write above, the length of time a driver will be at your disposal ranges between 8 -10 hours.
-If you get a cheaper driver it will likely be for 8 hours, but the amount my drivers work for is 10 hours for full day hire.
+If you get a cheaper driver it will likely be for 8 hours, but the amount my drivers work for is 10 hours for a full-day hire.

 While no tip is expected, it’s always welcome and demonstrates your appreciation in a very direct financial way while also making your driver feel valued.
 A small tip would be IDR50k.
 Less than that wouldn’t be an insult, but it could be viewed negatively relative to the total amount paid for the day.

 I recommend IDR100k if your driver has done a great job and you’ve experienced a great day out.
 IDR200k would be greeted with joy and the represents a real bonus for a job well done.
-This isn’t much in foreign currency terms – around AUD$20 or USD$14.
+This isn’t much in foreign currency terms – around AUD$10-20.

 12. Book Ahead.

-I have so many enquiries asking me to arrange or help book the trusted and knowledgable drivers I regularly use for my friends, family and villa guests that I’ve made a secure, online booking form here.
+I have so many inquiries asking me to book the trusted, knowledgable and English-speaking drivers I regularly use for my friends, family and villa guests that I’ve made a secure, online booking system.